From the founder of the Holosapiens Project

 • late night eating

-The Spleen has the difficult and very complicated task to transform the food that we eat and the fluids that we drink into food essence, blood and Qi, and transport them to the rest of the body for nourishment.
+The Spleen has the difficult and very complicated task to transform the food that we eat and the fluids that we drink into "food essence", blood and Qi, and transport them to the rest of the body for nourishment.
 This requires a lot of energy on its own to take place.
 To get this energy the Spleen needs to work in a warm and dry environment as cold temperature and damp environment have the nature of slowing things down and making things sluggish.
-Thus over-consumption of cold foods and raw foods (which are cold in nature) slow down the complicated work of the Spleen and “take away from its energy”.
-Regular consumption of ice cream, ice drinks, and generally foods straight out of the refrigerator, as well as raw fruits and vegetables, is a major cause for the Spleen to become deficient.
+Thus over-consumption of cold foods and raw foods (which are cold in nature) slow down the complicated work of the Spleen and take away from its energy.
+Regular consumption of ice cream, ice drinks, and foods straight out of the refrigerator, as well as raw fruits and vegetables, is a major cause for the Spleen to become deficient.

 Excessive eating and eating large amounts of food is another cause for the Spleen to become deficient.
 The food that we eat takes a lot of time to be processed therefore consuming big amounts of food overloads the Spleen.
 Continuous overeating as well as irregular eating will eventually wear down the Spleen.